 - a.
-Counsel shall notify the Judicial Assistant at 100range@ninthcircuit.org of requests for interpreters for defendants or witnesses for trial, hearings, or other proceedings as soon as the need for an interpreter or interpreters becomes known. - b.
+Counsel shall notify the Judicial Assistant at 15orange@ninthcircuit.org of requests for interpreters for defendants or witnesses for trial, hearings, or other proceedings as soon as the need for an interpreter or interpreters becomes known. - b.
 If a proceeding is time-sensitive (e.g., a trial or pretrial proceeding with speedy trial issues), counsel should be especially sensitive to the impact of interpreter availability issues.
 The Court will consider special setting trial to accommodate interpreter needs. - c.
-If a case is expected to proceed to trial with a known need for an interpreter in a language other than Spanish, counsel shall set a case management conference at least a month before trial case management to address the issue. - e.
-Counsel are expected to review and to be familiar with any administrative order(s) governing interpreter-related issues.
-See Am.
-Admin.
-Order 2008-01-02.
+If a case is expected to proceed to trial with a known need for an interpreter in a language other than Spanish, counsel shall set a case management conference at least a month before trial case management to address the issue.